 If you want to update your inventory list to include price levels per item, use the price levels fields when mapping your data.

-In the example below, the value found in field 'sales_price 1' will be used against the 'Member' price level (created prior in Site Administration).
+In this example, the value found in field 'sales_price 1' will be used against the 'Member' price level (created prior in Site Administration):

 The 'Sell Type' value will determine if these are imported as a markup percentage or sell value.

 Sell type can be: